No Fee Unless You Win

 Anyone who gets behind the wheel of a truck has a duty to drive safely and avoid reasonable risks.
 If failure to drive safely results in an accident, the negligent driver could be found liable for the damage caused.
 If a defect in the truck tire caused the accident, the negligent manufacturer could be found liable for the damage caused.

-If you are injured in an accident involving a commercial vehicle, contact the experienced personal injury attorneys at Walton Telken Injury Attorneys for a free consultation.
+If you are injured in an accident involving a commercial vehicle, contact the experienced personal injury attorneys at Walton Telken Bragee Injury Attorneys for a free consultation.